tmcphillips/openrefine-provenance/notes/2019-05-19 Define rules to simplify first queries.md

         column_schema(_, ColumnId, PreviousStateId, _, OldColumnName, _),
         OldColumnName \== NewColumnName.
     ```
 - The above query is confusing mostly because the inference of state transition is implicit.
-The new rule `state_transition` makes the sequence of states explicit, and provides a more intuitive, forward-looking view of the state relationships (`stateId` and `nextStateId` replace the `PreviousStateId` in the underlying `state/3` fact):
+The new rule `state_transition/4` makes the sequence of states explicit, and provides a more intuitive, forward-looking view of the state relationships (`NextStateId` in `state_transition/4` replaces the `PreviousStateId` in the underlying `state/3` fact):
 -
     ```prolog
     state_transition(DatasetId, ArrayId, StateId, NextStateId) :-
         array(ArrayId, DatasetId),
         state(NextStateId, ArrayId, StateId).
     ```
-- A new `column_name` view of the `column_schema` fact further clarifies the intent of queries using it:
+- A new `column_name` view of the `column_schema` fact further clarifies the intent of queries that use it:

     ```prolog
     column_name(ColumnId, StateId, ColumnName) :-